 We will continue to monitor the COVID-19 situation closely.
-The ultimate impact of the COVID-19 pandemic on our business operations is highly uncertain and subject to change.
+The ultimate impact of the ongoing COVID-19 pandemic on our business operations remains highly uncertain and subject to change.
 We do not yet know the full extent of potential delays or impacts on our business, our clinical trials, healthcare systems or the global economy as a whole.
+See also the section titled "Risk Factors" for additional information on risks and uncertainties related to the evolving COVID-19 pandemic.